Application Deadline and Timeline

 Financial Support

-In general, students admitted to our program receive program support that covers tuition and a stipend ($31,380 as of August 2023).
+In general, students admitted to our program receive program support that covers tuition and a stipend ($33,960/year as of August 2024).
 Some applicants may be eligible for competitive university-wide fellowships, such as the University Fellowship and the University Graduate Enrichment Fellowship, which provide a higher stipend during the first year.
 Students meeting eligibility requirements for University fellowships will be nominated by the department and no additional information beyond what you provide in your application is required.
 We ask that all applicants complete the optional section on the graduate school application that asks how you would bring diversity (broadly defined) to the Ohio State campus; this section is required for all applicants who wish to be considered for Enrichment fellowships.

 It is a Molecular Genetics program requirement that all admitted students act as a teaching assistant in two courses.
 Students typically fulfill this requirement in their second year, thus tuition and stipend in the second year are usually covered by Graduate Teaching Assistantships.